nautobot/nautobot/nautobot/docs/additional-features/caching.md

 ### Caching in Django

-Django comes included with its own [cache framework](https://docs.djangoproject.com/en/stable/topics/cache/) that works for common cases, but does not work well for the wide array of use-cases within Nautobot.
-For that reason, for the caching of web UI views, API results, and underlying database queries. **Django's built-in caching is not used.**
+Django comes included with its own [cache framework](https://docs.djangoproject.com/en/stable/topics/cache/) that works for common cases, but it does not work well for the wide array of use-cases within Nautobot.
+For that reason, for the caching of web UI views, API results, and underlying database queries **Django's built-in cache framework caching is not used.**

 Django's built-in caching is configured using the [`CACHES`](../../configuration/required-settings/#caches) setting.
 You'll observe that we have this as a required setting.
 Here's why: